signalfx/splunk-otel-collector/deployments/chef/README.md

 - Windows Server 2019 64-bit
 - Windows Server 2022 64-bit

+On Windows, the collector is installed as a Windows service and its environment variables are set at the service scope, i.e.: they are only available to the collector service and not to the entire machine.

 ## Usage

 This cookbook can be downloaded and installed from [Chef Supermarket](https://supermarket.chef.io/cookbooks/splunk_otel_collector).